Five Functions Of Management By KOONTZ And O’DONNEL

 4. Directing

 It involves leading, influencing, supervising, instructing, inspiring and guiding employees toward reaching the organizational goals.
-It focuses on giving orders and instructions to surbodinates.
+It focuses on giving orders and instructions to subordinates.
 The basic elements or components of directing are leadership, motivation, supervision and communication

 5. Controlling